nus-cs2113-AY2425S1/tp/docs/team/louisjoety.md

 By: Joe Tien You (@louisjoety)

 ## 1. Overview:
-ExchangeCourseMapper is a tool to allow users to plan their exchange course mapping.
+ExchangeCourseMapper is a tool to plan their exchange course mapping.
 It includes features to list partner universities, their courses and filtering of courses.
-There is also a tracker that allows users to add and delete mappings, display the saved courses and compare between two schools.
+There is also a tracker allowing users to add and delete mappings, display mappings and compare between two schools.

 ## 2. Code contributed: